mucherino/teaching/GPU/matrix-by-matrix.md

 Notice that this function is meant to be invoked by both CPU and GPU.

-We also suppose that all matrices involved in the computations are *squared matrices*.
+For simplicity, we also suppose that all matrices involved in the computations are *squared matrices*.

 ## Thread grid topology

-In our example, the size of the grid representing the topology of the GPU threads is supposed to perfectly match with the value of ```n```, which corresponds to the number of row and columns of our squared matrices.
+In our example, the size of the grid representing the topology of the GPU threads is supposed to perfectly match with the value of ```n```, which corresponds to the number of rows and columns in our squared matrices.

 In the code, these details are set up at the beginning of the main function: